bbauska/Anti-Project-2025/README.md

 citizenship question is considered best practice even by the United Nations.
 By law, the Census Bureau must deliver the decennial census subjects/ topics to Congress three years before Census Day (in this case, by April 1, 2027).
 Questions must be presented to Congress two years before Census Day (April 1, 2028).”
-[Department of Commerce, Project 2025, accessed 6/24/24]</p>
+[Department of Commerce, Project 2025, accessed 6/24/24]

-<p>Project 2025 wants a conservative administration to “review forthcoming changes to race and
+Project 2025 wants a conservative administration to “review forthcoming changes to race and ethnicity questions.”
-ethnicity questions.”
 “Review forthcoming changes to race and ethnicity questions.
 The current Administration has announced its intent to change data collection methods regarding race and ethnicity by combining the two questions on the decennial questionnaire and increasing the number of available